South Africa denies supporting Russia's war – DW – 05/15/2023

 "We are confident that weapons were loaded into that vessel, and I would bet my life on the accuracy of that assertion," Brigety said.

-"I was grateful for the opportunity to speak with Foreign Minister Pandor ... and correct any misimpressions left by my public remarks," Brigety said in a tweet that did not confirm whether he had apologized.
+"I was grateful for the opportunity to speak with Foreign Minister Pandor ... and correct any misimpressions left by my public remarks," Brigety later said in a tweet.

-The foreign ministry said in a statement that the US ambassador had "apologized unreservedly" for the remarks, and Foreign Minister Naledi Pandor also discussed the issue with US Secretary of State Antony Blinken.
+The South African Foreign Ministry said in a statement that the US ambassador had "apologized unreservedly" for the remarks, and Foreign Minister Naledi Pandor also discussed the issue with US Secretary of State Antony Blinken.

 Several ministers — including the one responsible for arms control, a foreign ministry spokesman and the communications minister — have said South Africa did not approve any arms shipment to Russia in December.